mkerstner/zend-multipage-forms/README.md

 # zend-multipage-forms

+This idea behind this project is to provide a simple framework for using multi-page forms in the Zend Framework (ZF).

+It features support for complex multi-page forms, as well as built-in breadcrumb navigation to iterate through the process.

-The idea behind this project was initially published here: http://www.kerstner.at/2012/01/implementing-multi-page-forms-using-the-zend-framework/
+The original idea was published here: http://www.kerstner.at/2012/01/implementing-multi-page-forms-using-the-zend-framework/

 ## Requirements